-Alternative Hiring Process A process for the employment of persons with a disability, which is non-competitive in nature, and includes an option for which is non-competitive in nature, and includes an option to state agencies to convert a position filled through the non-competitive process into a position that is normally filled through a competitive process.
+Alternative Hiring Process

+A process for the employment of persons with a disability, which is non-competitive in nature, and includes an option for state agencies to convert a position filled through the non-competitive process into a position that is normally filled through a competitive process.

-Application Closing Date The last date that a state application can be received by the recruiting agency in order for the applicant to be considered for the recruited position.
-The application must be received on that date by 11:59 pm or other time specified by the agency in the posting notice.
+Application Closing Date

+The last date that a state application can be received by the recruiting agency in order for the applicant to be considered for the recruited position.
+The application must be received on the date and time specified by the agency in the posting notice.

+Applicant Pool

-Applicant Pool All persons who apply by the application closing date for a specific position for which an agency is recruiting.
+All persons who apply by the application closing date for a specific position for which an agency is recruiting.

+Background Check

-Background Check Review of an individual's work and personal history to determine if a candidate is suitable for certain positions.
+Review of an individual's work and personal history to determine if a candidate is suitable for certain positions.
 Depending upon the nature of the position for which the candidate is being considered, types of background checks that may be conducted include:

-academic record and verification of licenses and certifications:
+- academic record and verification of licenses and certifications

-employment history, including references;
+- employment history, including references

-- financial history;
+- financial history

-- credit reports;
+- credit reports

-- criminal history;
+- criminal history

-- driving record;
+- driving record

 - a fingerprint-based criminal history report; and/or

 - other records or information related to the candidate's suitability for the position.

-An exception to the restrictions of Title VII of the Civil Rights Act (1964) regarding discrimination on the basis of sex, religion, and national origin that, under certain conditions, legitimately may require an employer to require an individual of a specific sex, national origin or religious affiliation to staff a certain job.
+Bona Fide Occupational Qualifications (BFOQ) An exception to the restrictions of Title VII of the Civil Rights Act (1964) regarding discrimination on the basis of sex, religion, and national origin that, under certain conditions, legitimately may require an employer to require an individual of a specific sex, national origin or religious affiliation to staff a certain job.